 If you end up with a putty knife that’s are covered in hard, caked-on mud don’t throw it out just yet.
 Instead, take out your favorite random orbit sander and get to work.
 Pick a grit around 120 and just sand off the dried-on mud exactly the same as you would the mud off of a wall.
 Just make sure you aren’t too aggressive and don’t end up damaging the blade.

 Here’s an oldie-but-goodie that’ll save your ﬁngertips when you’re driving small brads or nails into awkward spots.
 Push the nail into a thin strip of card-board to hold it in position while nailing and to shield the wood from an errant hammer blow.

-Give Paint-Clogged Screw Heads a Tap
+Help with Paint-Clogged Screw Heads

 Quick and Easy Pilot Holes

 To avoid splitting material, the best solution is to drill a pilot hole before you use a nail; but what do you do if you don’t have the proper size bit on hand?
 Here’s an easy hack.
 Simply lop off the head of the nail, insert the nail body into your drill chuck, and you’re ready to roll!